AlphaFold: Applications

-SARS-CoV-2

 AlphaFold has been used to predict structures of proteins of SARS-CoV-2, the causative agent of COVID-19.
 The structures of these proteins were pending experimental detection in early 2020.
-Results were examined by the scientists at the Francis Crick Institute in the United Kingdom before release into the larger research community.
+Results were reviewed by scientists at the Francis Crick Institute in the United Kingdom before being released to the broader research community.
 The team also confirmed accurate prediction against the experimentally determined SARS-CoV-2 spike protein that was shared in the Protein Data Bank, an international open-access database, before releasing the computationally determined structures of the under-studied protein molecules.
 The team acknowledged that although these protein structures might not be the subject of ongoing therapeutical research efforts, they will add to the community's understanding of the SARS-CoV-2 virus.
 Specifically, AlphaFold 2's prediction of the structure of the ORF3a protein was very similar to the structure determined by researchers at University of California, Berkeley using cryo-electron microscopy.
 This specific protein is believed to assist the virus in breaking out of the host cell once it replicates.
 This protein is also believed to play a role in triggering the inflammatory response to the infection.